- January 28, 2021

 In "Sword of the Necromancer," players explore dungeons, battle enemies, and gather loot as a rogue-like dungeon crawler.
 The titular sword grants the ability to raise defeated foes as companions, adding a strategic layer to combat.
 With permanent death and procedurally generated levels, each playthrough offers a unique challenge.

-- The game features a unique mechanic of resurrecting defeated enemies to use as allies, adding a fresh twist to the gameplay.
+- The game features a unique mechanic that allows players to revive defeated foes as allies, adding a strategic layer to combat.

-- The art style and soundtrack are appealing, creating an immersive atmosphere that complements the gameplay.
+- The pixel-art style and soundtrack create an immersive atmosphere that complements the gameplay.

 “The story is beautiful, the voice acting is great, and the attention to detail has blown my mind.”